CREW’s Signature Sumatran Rhino Project

 CREW scientists are continuing to work with Suci to help save her species from extinction.
 Like her mother, Emi, Suci is currently undergoing regular ultrasound examinations.
 At appropriate intervals, Suci is being artificially inseminated by CREW scientists using frozen sperm.
 We are all hoping that Suci will continue to follow in her mother’s footsteps and that she too will become a mother soon.

 Harapan was born in 2007 to parents Emi and Ipuh, who are the only captive rhino pair to have three offspring.
-Harapan is quickly growing up in California at the Los Angeles Zoo.
-Plans for Harapan are still being discussed by conservationists.
-Stay tuned to find out where his future lies.
-Will he return to his native land like his older brother, Andalas?
-Will the Indonesian or Malaysian governments allow one of their female Sumatran rhinos to come to the United States to mate with Harapan?
+Harapan spent a few years in California at the Los Angeles Zoo and is now back in Cincinnati.
 With so few Sumatran rhinos in the world, each member of the captive population must play a critical role in the race to bring this magnificent species back from the brink of extinction.